mdkamran25/Vanila_JS_Chrome_EXtension/README.md

 # Vanilla JS Extension

 ## Overview
 This project is a simple browser extension built using vanilla JavaScript.
-It includes a background script, content script, and a popup interface that allows users to interact with the extension.
+It includes a background script, content script, and a popup interface that allows users to interact with the extension, It also include example of some real time application i.e.,
+- Todo App
+- Push Notification
+- Web page background color changer
+- Image scraping

 ## Project Structure
 ```